Detecting Breakpoints in React Using Chakra UI

 Articles

 React is a declarative and flexible JavaScript library used for building user interfaces and applications.
-Amongst many other things, it allows you to compose your application UIs from components and offers an accessible route into more complex programming on the front end.
+It allows developers to compose application UIs from reusable components, while providing an accessible route into more complex front‑end development.

-Below you will find a subset of articles from my blog specifically about React.
-This is an area that I have worked with for many years, and have managed to write about quite a few times.
-There are forty collected together for you below.
+Below you will find a subset of articles from my blog specifically about React and related React SPA to Next.js migration.
+This is an area I have worked with for many years, and it has been a regular subject in my writing.
+There are forty‑six articles collected together for you below.

 Compare React functional, class, and pure components, including reusable component design, presentation boundaries, legacy patterns, and when each fits.